doersino/tixyz/README.md

 # tixyz

 *A minimalist three-dimensional coding environment.
-Control 8x8x8 points with a single JavaScript function.*
+Control 8x8x8 dots with a single JavaScript function.*

 #### 🔴 Give it a whirl at https://doersino.github.io/tixyz/!